 Blood sugar is an important part of our energy metabolism.
-The sugar glucose provides energy, which our body needs to function.
-For example, glucose reaches the brain via the blood.
+The sugar glucose provides energy that our body needs to function.
+Glucose reaches the brain via our blood, for example.

-The insulin hormone plays an important role in this.
-It controls how much sugar from the blood reaches our cells.
-It also regulates our blood sugar level and ensures that the value in healthy people is always within the normal range.
-If there is too little insulin in the body, blood sugar levels will rise.
+The hormone insulin plays an important role in this process.
+It controls how much sugar from the blood reaches the body’s cells.
+In this way, it also regulates our blood sugar levels and ensures that the value is always within the normal range in healthy people.
+If there is too little insulin in the body, the blood sugar rises.

 For whom is the hba1c home test kit not suitable?